auxon/bonsai/README.md

 For these features, you may need to build specific components that are not directly related to Bitwork’s current functionality but can use data obtained from Bitwork for training ML models or simulating neural network behaviors.

 ### DNA Computing & Quantum Computing Simulation:
-These advanced simulations would likely be separate modules within Abacus that utilize blockchain data fetched via Bitwork for various simulation parameters or initialization data.
+These advanced simulations would likely be separate modules within Bonsai that utilize blockchain data fetched via Bitwork for various simulation parameters or initialization data.

 ### Security Features:
-Bitwork’s direct interaction with the Bitcoin network can be leveraged to create a secure layer within Abacus for handling blockchain-based operations.
+Bitwork’s direct interaction with the Bitcoin network can be leveraged to create a secure layer within Bonsai for handling blockchain-based operations.
 Adding encryption and privacy measures will be necessary here.

 ### Node Operations:
-You could use Bitwork to manage node-specific data, such as the current state of the blockchain, mempool transactions, and more, providing a real-time view for node operators within Abacus.
+You could use Bitwork to manage node-specific data, such as the current state of the blockchain, mempool transactions, and more, providing a real-time view for node operators within Bonsai.

-For the integration of Abacus and Bitwork, the following technical steps may be considered:
+For the integration of Bonsai and Bitwork, the following technical steps may be considered:

-1. **API Extension/Creation**: Extend Bitwork’s API or create a new layer to handle specific Abacus functionalities that are not currently part of Bitwork, such as file versioning, contributor royalties, and copyright management.
+1. **API Extension/Creation**: Extend Bitwork’s API or create a new layer to handle specific Bonsai functionalities that are not currently part of Bitwork, such as file versioning, contributor royalties, and copyright management.

-2. **Middleware Development**: Develop middleware for Bitwork to handle specific data processing steps required by Abacus, like parsing blockchain data into file versions or project milestones.
+2. **Middleware Development**: Develop middleware for Bitwork to handle specific data processing steps required by Bonsai, like parsing blockchain data into file versions or project milestones.

-3. **Smart Contract Integration**: Integrate smart contract execution and monitoring within Bitwork to automate Abacus-specific processes like royalty distributions.
+3. **Smart Contract Integration**: Integrate smart contract execution and monitoring within Bitwork to automate Bonsai-specific processes like royalty distributions.

-4. **UI Integration**: Design and implement user interfaces in Abacus that interact with Bitwork’s API to provide seamless access to the underlying Bitcoin SV network operations.
+4. **UI Integration**: Design and implement user interfaces in Bonsai that interact with Bitwork’s API to provide seamless access to the underlying Bitcoin SV network operations.

-5. **Customization for Scale**: Customize Bitwork to handle the high throughput and data demands anticipated for Abacus, especially considering the potential scale of Bitcoin SV's block size.
+5. **Customization for Scale**: Customize Bitwork to handle the high throughput and data demands anticipated for Bonsai, especially considering the potential scale of Bitcoin SV's block size.

-6. **Testing and Validation**: Thoroughly test the integrated system to ensure that Bitwork's data fetching and real-time blockchain interaction meet the needs of Abacus.
+6. **Testing and Validation**: Thoroughly test the integrated system to ensure that Bitwork's data fetching and real-time blockchain interaction meet the needs of Bonsai.

-7. **Documentation and Tutorials**: Update documentation and create tutorials that clearly explain how to use the Abacus features powered by Bitwork.
+7. **Documentation and Tutorials**: Update documentation and create tutorials that clearly explain how to use the Bonsai features powered by Bitwork.

 8. **Performance Optimization**: Continuously monitor and optimize the performance of the integrated system, especially concerning the large scale of data involved with Bitcoin SV.

-By combining the strengths of Bitwork's networking simplicity and Abacus's comprehensive development network goals, you could create a robust and user-friendly system that enhances the developer experience on the Bitcoin SV blockchain.
+By combining the strengths of Bitwork's networking simplicity and Bonsai's comprehensive development network goals, you could create a robust and user-friendly system that enhances the developer experience on the Bitcoin SV blockchain.